 You will learn how to follow a wiring diagram when carrying out circuit testing routines.

-Vehicle electrics module 1 explains ISO and DIN standard relays and electronic relays.
-During this part of the course, you will learn about relay types and relay controlled circuits.
+Vehicle electrics module 1 explains ISO and DIN standard relays and how to test relays.
+During this part of the course, you will learn about relay types and how relay controlled circuits work.

 You will put into practice what you have learnt to build and test relay circuits using actual relays in conjunction with test kits, test leads and accessories and digital multi meters.

 You will learn about stop start systems and alternator management systems including the battery monitoring sensor and LIN bus controlled alternators – now a standard feature on most modern vehicles.
-Here, the vehicle electrics module 1 course explains important considerations when testing and charging modern vehicle batteries and charging systems.
+The course explains important considerations when testing and charging modern vehicle batteries, starting and charging systems.

 At the start of the course, you will receive a fully illustrated set of course reference notes to use during the course and which are yours to take away at the end.

 By the end of the course, you will have gained the knowledge required to carry out accurate test measurements of vehicle electrical circuits.